 After gathering the necessary information for your construction management plan, it’s time to start developing it.
 You’ll find this is simple to do with the right tools.

 It’s critical to find a tool with all the features you need so that you don’t have to rely on multiple platforms.
-Roughly 56% of organizations use a single PM system — so it’s definitely possible.
+According to Capterra, roughly 56% of organizations use a single PM system — so it’s definitely possible.

 The construction management software you use should also come with other features to promote cross-team communication, automated project updates, and budget tracking.